nkinnan/esphome-pace-bms/README.md

 The problem areas are going to be the last of the analog values such as Cycle Count, State of Charge and State of Health, and all of the status values.
 If those don't make sense, or the BMS doesn't respond, it's the wrong protocol variant.

+Once you've figured out the proper protocol variant that returns sensible status values, just fill out your YAML with [the rest of the settings / readouts you want exposed](https://stackedit.io/app#Exposing-the-sensors-this-is-the-good-part) and you can skip the rest of this section.
+Please contact me with your make/model/hardware version as well as the settings you used so that I can add it to the known supported list.

-Step: It didn't work
+If it didn't work
 -
 If none of the protocol variants work properly, or you have a different issue following these steps, I'd be interested to hear about it.
-You have a BMS speaking a protocol variant I haven't come across or found documentation for.
-Please file an issue and provide me with whatever data you can including make/model/hardware version (in particular the hardware version reported by pace_bms if you can get it to respond to that request, or the manufacturer's recommended BMS software if not).
+You may have a BMS speaking a protocol variant I haven't come across or found documentation for.
+Please file an issue and provide me with whatever data you can, including make/model/hardware version (in particular the hardware version reported by pace_bms if you can get it to respond to that request, or from the manufacturer's recommended BMS software if not), and VERY_VERBOSE level logs.
 Even better if you can provide me some COM port traces between the manufacturer's software and the BMS or even a protocol spec doc you found by googling your hardware.
 I might be able to implement the new variant for you.

-# I'm having a problem using this component

-Did you read this entire document?
-If not, please do that first to make sure you understand how everything works.
-You might be able to figure it out on your own!

-If you still have an issue, or are seeing some "strange data" or log output, you can create an issue report.

 # Each Configuration Entry in Excruciating Detail